codatio/codat-docs/blog/231115-put-bank-feed-bank-accounts.md

 ## Action required​

-This is a modification aimed at improving the clarity and reliability of our API.
-If you are utilizing the `PUT bankFeedAccounts` endpoint, you will need to update your workflows to use the new `POST bankFeedAccounts` endpoint for creating new bank feed accounts.
+This change improves the clarity and reliability of our API.
+If you use the `PUT bankFeedAccounts` endpoint, you will need to update your workflows to call the new `POST bankFeedAccounts` endpoint for creating new bank feed accounts instead.

+We recommend planning the transition to the new endpoint as early as possible.

 ## Expected impact if no action is taken​